Sponsoring an H-1B Employee

 • Processing time: Allow sufficient time for the preparation, submission and adjudication of an H-1B petition.
 Review H-1B processing time to ensure there is sufficient time before the start date to prepare and submit the petition.
 Your OISS adviser may recommend a different start date if the requested petition start date doesn’t allow sufficient time to prepare and submit the H-1B petition.

-• H-1B may be granted for a period of up to three years and can be extended to a maximum of six years (regardless of the number of employers).
-OISS recommends departments request the H-1B petition for a full three years at one time if there is a likelihood the position will be extended; however, departments must understand the return airfare obligation rule below.
+• The H-1B visa can be granted for up to three years and may be extended for a total of six years, regardless of the number of employers.
+OISS advises departments to request the full three-year period when submitting the H-1B petition, especially if there is a possibility that the position will be extended.
+However, departments should be aware of the return airfare obligation rule outlined below.

-• The hiring unit is responsible for return transportation costs for any H-1B employee who is terminated prior to the approved H-1B end date and who chooses to return to their home country.
+• The hiring department is responsible for return transportation costs for any H-1B employee who is terminated prior to the approved H-1B end date and who chooses to return to their home country.
 This includes not renewing one-year increment appointments and appointment termination in the middle of a contract term, and the rule applies to any position classification.
-The hiring unit notifies the plan of discontinuation of the H-1B employee's employment while the discussion is in progress, and must submit the signed Early Termination Form to OISS.
+The hiring department notifies the plan of discontinuation of the H-1B employee's employment while the discussion is in progress, and must submit the signed Early Termination Form to OISS as soon as possible.

 Application Procedure for H-1B